Nandigwd/Assignment-/README.md

 Find occurrences count of word in document
 Collect details for top 10 words(order by word Occurances) from https://dictionary.yandex.net/api/v1/dicservice.json/lookup, and find  synonyms/means and  part Of Speech/pos.

-Output
+Output :
-Count of Occurrence in that Particular Document Synonyms
+Count of Occurrence in that Particular Document, Synonyms,
 Pos